home-assistant/home-assistant.io/source/_docs/z-wave/installation.markdown

   type: string
   default: /zwaveusbstick
 network_key:
   description: The 16-byte network key in the form `"0x01, 0x02..."` used in order to connect securely to compatible devices.
-It is recommended that a network key is configured as security enabled devices will not function correctly if they are not added securely.
+It is recommended that a network key is configured as security enabled devices may not function correctly if they are not added securely.
   required: false
   type: string
   default: None